ayrna/orca/doc/orca-tutorial-2.md

 SVR C 1000.000000, k 1000.000000, e 1000.000000 --> Accuracy: 0.178571, MAE: 1.428571
 Best Results SVR C 10.000000, k 0.001000, e 0.010000 --> Accuracy: 0.678571
 ```
-As you can check, the best configuration leads to almost a 70% of accuracy, which is not very bad taking into account that we have 5 classes.
+As you can check, the best configuration leads to almost a 70% of accuracy, which is not very bad considering that we have 5 classes.

 This way of adjusting the parameters is not fair, as we can be overfitting the specific test set.
 The decision of the optimal parameters should be taken without checking test results.
 This can be done by using nested crossvalidation.